 Search for tinnitus relief and within minutes you will meet an ad promising to silence the ringing for good with a single supplement.
 The uncomfortable truth behind every one of those promises is the same: no supplement has been shown to cure tinnitus.
-That does not mean every product is an outright fraud, but it does mean the boldest claims are the least trustworthy, and learning to read the warning signs will save you money and disappointment.
+The boldest claims are the least trustworthy.
+Learning to read the warning signs helps you assess the claims before purchase.

 The short answer

-Most tinnitus supplements are not scams in the narrow sense of taking your money and sending nothing.
-You usually receive a real product, and many come with a refund policy.
-The scam, when there is one, lives in the marketing: the claim that a capsule can cure, silence, or permanently eliminate tinnitus.
+The key question is not whether a sales page uses scam-like tactics.
+It is whether its claim is supported by evidence.
+No supplement has been shown to cure, silence, or permanently eliminate tinnitus.
 The American Tinnitus Association is direct about this, describing the magic-pill promise as exactly the wrong thing to trust.
 If a product leans on a cure claim, treat that as the single biggest red flag regardless of how convincing the video is.

 Why the cure claim is the giveaway